laurynplummer/API/readme.md

 ## Good data

-Good data for things do do can be found in London and Cape Town.
+Good data for things do do can be found in London (food) and Cape Town (tours).

-(London data coming Thursday / Friday 31st Jan / 1st Feb)